 Per- and Polyfluoroalkyl Substances (PFAS)

-Per- and Polyfluoroalkyl Substances - or PFAS - are chemicals that are manufactured to enhance everyday products.
-These chemicals are slow to break down and are now present everywhere - in food, water, air and soil, as well as clothing, cookware, cosmetics and other common household items.
-Unfortunately, long term exposure to PFAS can lead to illnesses such as cancer and thyroid disease.
-Through the Safe Drinking Water Act, the EPA is taking action to protect public health by establishing limits to reduce PFAS exposure for millions of Americans served by public water systems.
+Per- and Polyfluoroalkyl Substances – or PFAS – are chemicals that are manufactured to enhance everyday products.
+These chemicals are slow to break down and are now present everywhere – in food, water, air, and soil, as well as clothing, cookware, cosmetics, and other common household items.
+Current scientific research suggests that exposure to certain PFAS may lead to adverse health outcomes.

-Austin Water has been following EPA’s rule proposal on PFAS closely to determine the most appropriate testing protocols and treatment options for our region.
 It is important to note that the risk of PFAS exposure is not uniform across the country and is dependent on locations of source water and potential industrial discharge sites that could impact source water quality.
-Austin is fortunate to draw from the Highland Lakes, which has had many decades-long environmental protections in place, including a ban prohibiting the discharge of pollutants.
-The risk of exposure to PFAS in drinking water here is much lower than other more industrialized jurisdictions.
+Austin is fortunate to draw from the Highland Lakes, which has decades-long environmental protections in place, including a ban on the discharge of pollutants.
+The risk of exposure to PFAS in drinking water here appears to be lower than in more industrialized jurisdictions.

 Pictured: Water Quality Lab Testing